Ad115/RNAseq-pipeline/logs/project_log.md

 - The quality check was edited to run the analysis on that data.
 It ran successfully.
   It only remains to check where are the adaptors to be trimmed for each file.

+## September 7

+- The adaptors where found in a folder called `adaptors` that resided where the raw data was.
+  Following advise found on internet, the adaptors fasta files where concatenated into a single large file that now resides in 'raw_data/adaptors'.

+- The script for trimming was made `script.trimming.py` and then was left to run overnight.

+## September 8

+- The trimming process was completed but due to a bug in the names of the output files, the data of two outputs was sent to a single one (and thus was scrambled), which rendered it useless.
+  The new job was submitted (job id 1704) and is now running.

+- While the job was running, the scripts where modified in order to be able to pass parameters from the command line (added a CLI with the Python 'click' library), in this way, the scripts will not have to be modified because of change of folder names or to tweak just one parameter.

+- Having finished the trimming process, we proceed with the mapping, following the advice given in https://www.biostars.org/p/199938/ we are using only the paired output files.

+## September 9

+- The mapping was finished, and the quality checks where run on the output.
+In the report one can see that the adapters where sucesfully trimmed but the sequences have an awful lot of repetition.

+## September 10

+- Consulting with Dr. Varela, he told me that that was problematic, but that maybe we could extract some useful information from that, so we need to check with Vijay.